denis-zakharov/container-networking/book.md

 - calico (in addition to default IP-IP tunelling mode)

-CNI plugins collect a network topology (from K8s API or by peering as WeaveNet), configure VXLAN interfaces on hosts and allocate IP subnet for pods on each host.
+CNI plugins collect a network topology (from K8s API or by peering as WeaveNet or combining both methods), configure VXLAN interfaces on hosts and allocate IP subnet for pods on each host.

 The WeaveNet uses a more sophisticated software L2-L3 switch